 Gaperon is a cheese made in Auvergne, France.

-Gaperon Cheese is made from skimmed cow’s milk.
-The milk used may be pasteurized or unpasteurized.
+The cheese is made from skimmed cow’s milk, either pasteurized milk or raw milk.
 The milk is curdled, then fresh milk is added to the curds.
 Pepper and pink garlic from Limagne are mixed in for flavouring and the mixture is then inoculated with penicillium candidium.

 The cheese is aged 1 to 2 months sitting on rye straw.
 When young and white, the cheese is soft and tart, and the rind is edible.
 As it ages, it becomes harder.

 Gaperon was originally made from buttermilk.
-A local dialect word for buttermilk was “gap” or “gape.”
+A local dialect word for buttermilk was “gap” or “gape”, hence the name.